 NOTE – To increase the likelihood of detecting initiator’s TDD SSW frame, the responder SME can set SectorDwellTime to at least [2 × TXTIME (TDD SSW) + SBIFS].
+The best value of SectorDwellTime is implementation dependent, and out of scope of this standard.